Bitcoin Cash Investor

 Underlying Ideology?

-Those that believe in BCH often tout the blockchain as being the closer to Satoshi Nakamoto’s original whitepaper than BTC itself.
-As such, it would reason that the underlying ideology behind BCH is one and the same with BTC.
+Those that believe in BCH often tout the blockchain as being closer to Satoshi Nakamoto’s original whitepaper than BTC itself.
+As such, it would reason that the underlying ideology behind BCH is one and the same as BTC.
 This means the goals of BCH would be as follows,

 - Inclusive